gve-sw/GVE_Devnet_Meraki_SDW_Uplink_selector/README.md

     *failback_wait_time* is the number of seconds after failing over to secondary WAN link to wait until evaluating main link again to switch back

+    *useWhiteList* is a boolean (set to True or False) that can be used to only include devices from certain NetworkIds in the monitoring.
+    To specify the list of network IDs to consider, add them one per line in the `networks_whitelist.txt` file in the same directory as this Python script.
+If the file is missing it will consider the whitelist as empty and not monitor any devices unless you set useWhiteList to False

 ## Usage